by Kimberly Englot

 You have a client that drives you crazy.

 They micromanage and don’t trust you.
-They’re demanding, calling at all hours and expecting you to drop everything to serve them because they’re “paying you good money.”
-They don’t do their homework, don’t email you back and don’t implement any of the tools you offer.
-They miss appointments without calling, or show up 20 minutes late and expect you to honour the full hour.
+They’re demanding, calling at all hours, and expecting you to drop everything to serve them because they’re “paying you good money.”
+They don’t do their homework, don’t email you back, and don’t implement any of the tools you offer.
+They miss appointments without calling, or show up 20 minutes late and expect you to honor the full hour.
 They don’t pay on time and constantly complain about your work.
 You’re pulling your hair out because they’re blaming their lack of progress on you!

 You have a toxic client and it’s affecting your business.

-You’ve tried to focus on the positives; you’ve tried being extra nice to appeal to their kind side; you’ve tried to talk to them about their disrespectful behaviour.
+You’ve tried to focus on the positives; you’ve tried being extra nice to appeal to their kind side; you’ve tried to talk to them about their disrespectful behavior.
 Nothing changes.

 What is it COSTING you to maintain the relationship?

 - They lower your personal standards.
 It’s like shouting to everyone around you, ‘You can abuse me if you pay me enough!’